How to get there?

 Be aware that the different cruise terminals of Marseille are pretty far apart, check with your cruise company which dock will be used.

-Although the port is too far (8 km) to walk to center of Marseille and is not pedestrian-friendly.
-To get into town, take a taxi or the shuttle service to and from the Vieux Port (the center of town).
-Or take City bus (RTM) nos.
-35, 36.
+Although MPCT (Marseille Provence Cruise Terminal) is too far (8 km) to walk to center of Marseille and is not pedestrian-friendly.
+To get into town, take a taxi or the shuttle service (11 Euro) to and from the Vieux Port (the center of town).
+Or take City bus (RTM) no: 35, a 20 minute walk from the port, follow the green line on the ground.
+Get off at Joliette terminus and take bus 55 to the Old Port.
+(1.90 Euro, pay the driver)

 Printable map to take along.